Rounding it up

 To cut down on your expenses, get back to basics with these simple saving methods.
 It might not seem like much, but over time, the little things add up.

-For extra savings every time you spend money, you can even opt for KOHO Premium.
+For extra savings every time you spend money, you can even opt for KOHO Extra.
 That way, you can earn even more cash back on purchases in transportation, groceries, and eating out.
-You can also eliminate foreign transaction fees and get access to KOHO’s awesome Price Match feature.

 4. Make the most of what you have